-I thought this would be a good time to talk about how to protect your investments a volatile stock market.
+I thought this would be an excellent time to talk about how to protect your investments in a volatile stock market.

 The week of February 5, 2018, reintroduced volatility to investors.
 The media declared this a correction, usually defined by a 10% drop in the index.
 That declaration came on Thursday, February 8.